guldcoin/guld-email/docs/4-FAQ.md

 PGP works through Private and Public key Pairings.
 To use PGP the user must create 2 keys.

+You can Sign a file, proving your identity attached to it, or encrypt a file with someone else's public key to ensure only the recepient.

 The private key you create, along the public key it generates, are your two main tools to safely identify yourself across unsafe communication platforms.

 The private key allows you to sign and encrypt messages and identify you (or whoever holds it) as the true sender of the signed message, while the public key, if sent to someone who wants to contact you, or received from someone you want to contact, allows you to encode messages so only those specific people can decode the contents.